ChanthMiao/ghc-wiki-mirror/GHC-Dashboard.md

 work between ourselves.
 Our assigned and milestoned tickets form the basis of what we are currently working on and the issues we deem important for the release.

+If a ticket is milestoned and assigned to somebody then it should be at least be considered for work before the next release.
+Invariably some tickets get deprioritised as work-loads change and difficulties with patches become evident.

 # Releases

 These are the current releases which are planned.